 U.S.C.
-78s(b)(1), notice is hereby given that on , the National Association of Securities Dealers, Inc. ("NASD"), through its wholly owned subsidiary, NASD Regulation, Inc. ("NASD Regulation") filed with the Securities and Exchange Commission ("SEC" or "Commission") the proposed rule change as described in Items I, II, and III below, which Items have been prepared by NASD Regulation.
+78s(b)(1), notice is hereby given that on , the National Association which Items have been prepared by NASD Regulation.
 The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons.